aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-l3-port-channel-settings.md

                 # Name of the IPv4 Access-list to be assigned in the egress direction.
                 ipv4_acl_out: <str>

-                # Static routes to be configured on the device when this l3_port_channel interface is configured.
+                # Static routes to be configured on the device when this Port-channel is configured.
                 static_routes:
                   - prefix: <str>
                     next_hop: <str>